Machine Learning Green's Functions of Strongly Correlated Hubbard Models: Results and discussion

 \subsubsection{Training Data}

 In fig. \ref{fig:fig2}(a)-(c), we show the local self-energy on the first site for training data with $U=1.0625$, $U=2.046875$, and $U=8.109375$, respectively.
-This data is presented in normalized units to visualize the excellent agreement between the ML prediction and the exact solution.
+Note that these data are presented in normalized units.
+The ML prediction and the exact solution are visually indistinguishable on the scale of the plot.
 Similar to the previous results, we observe that the ML model accurately reproduces the peak shapes and heights in the DOS, see fig. \ref{fig:fig2}(d)-(f).
 We observe similar deviations between the predicted DOS and the exact result when comparing test data in fig. \ref{fig:fig1}(f) and training data in fig. \ref{fig:fig2}(f).
 This supports our claim that the main source of deviations stems from the A.C. method, which becomes clear when we compare the self-energy ARD between test and training data.
+In the supplementary material, we present additional data to quantify the DOS error, including a comparison of the Padé A.C. to a method based on the pole-expansion scheme (PES)\cite{PhysRevB.107.075151}.